innovara/odsc/docs/New-odsc.md

 ```

 ### -Uri
-Specifeis a string that contains the URL of the SharePoint site.
+Specifies a string that contains the URL of the SharePoint site.

 ```yaml
 Type: String